andybalaam/retropie-recording/instructions.md

 Before you start, you should have RetroPie working and connected to the Internet, and updated to the latest version.

-<span style="color: red;"><strong>Note: you should make a backup of your RetroPie before you start, because if you type the command below you could completely break it, meaning you will have to wipe your SD card and start fresh.</strong></span>
+**Note:** you should make a backup of your RetroPie before you start, because if you type the command below you could completely break it, meaning you will have to wipe your SD card and start fresh.

 ## Turning on the recording feature